ashishtele/ashishtele.github.io/_posts/2019-03-03-Forecasting.md

 **2. Problem Statement**

-Forecast the demand for different products (businesses) considering the historical numbers.
+Forecast the demand (volume) for different products (businesses) considering the historical numbers.
 It was a univariate forecasting problem with a forecasting horizon of 12 months.
+The business used the forecast for strategic decisions such as inventory management, production schedules, order push etc.

 Keep returning the posts!!